g3n35i5/shop-db2/README.md

 ```

 ### Models
-This section covers the models used in shodb.
+This section covers the models used in shop-db.
 They are defined in
 .shopdb/models.py

 #### User